‘Palliative Care: It’s more than they think’ resources

 “We noticed patients benefit from having that broader understanding of palliative care explained to them, so the patient isn’t left with the anxiety and uncertainty of wondering if they’re being referred because they’re about to die.”

-To help clinicians with that messaging during the referral process, the palliative care specialists collaborated with Palliative Care Australia, Queensland University of Technology, Queensland Health and The Prince Charles Hospital Foundation to adapt the Palliative Care: It’s more than you think resources to produce supplementary materials targeted to clinicians and called them Palliative Care: It’s more than they think.
+To help clinicians with that messaging during the referral process, the specialists collaborated with Palliative Care Australia, Queensland University of Technology, Queensland Health and The Prince Charles Hospital Foundation to adapt the Palliative Care: It’s more than you think resources to produce supplementary materials targeted to clinicians and called them Palliative Care: It’s more than they think.

 Palliative Care: It's more than they think resources